Kirill5551/minecraftaibot/README.md

 7. Return to downloaded bot and select model that you need (ex. llama-3.3-70b-versatile.py)
 8. Edit in this selected file: "PASTE_YOUR_API_TOKEN" > Your API key
 9. Start bot.

+###   Setup Base-3 without using api key
+1. Download the Base-3
+2. Run dashboard.js
+Note: Base-3 **can't analize messages from minecraft chat and don't have**